The Mayford Village Society feel strongly about the protection of the local wildlife and the preservation of important habitat areas.

 Below are some of the creatures that need our help!

-WATER VOLE (Conservation Status: Protected in the UK under the Wildlife and Countryside Act, 1981, and classified as a Priority)
+WATER VOLE (Conservation Status: Protected in the UK under the Wildlife and Countryside Act, 1981, and class as a Priority

 Although the Water Vole is thought to be extinct in Surrey one of its last strongholds was in the Hoe at Mayford.